Worcestershire Tourist Guide - Articles

 Stoke Parish Walks featuring the communities of Stoke Heath, Stoke Pound, Stoke Prior and Stoke Works.

 There are a number of walks in the parish that enable visitors to experience all aspects of life in the parish of Stoke, with many pubs and inns along the way for a welcome rest.
-The Gate Hangs Well is a popular stop for ramblers, situated in a tranquil and peaceful setting in the beautiful Worcestershire countryside.

 Stoke Prior and Upton Warren Walk This walk starts in the industrial village of Stoke Works built by John Corbett, the Salt King.
 The path circles the Upton Warren Nature Reserve and Sailing Centre.
 It is well worth bringing binoculars.
 Boots are recommended except in the driest weather.